openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ## Alternatives

+- Instead of adding this new `DefaultPlacement` field to the Ingress config CR, add two new status fields to the Ingress config CR, one for the `replicas` value recommended by the installation process and one for the `nodePlacement` value recommended by the installation process.
+This way instead of the installation process deciding on a generalized `defaultPlacement` with values of `Workers` and `ControlPlane` it would instead give more specific instructions to the Cluster Ingress Operator of how it thinks those unset parameters should be defaulted.
+Due to the complexity of the nodePlacement parameter, having the installation process dictate its value directly requires the installation process to be aware of things like the [Linux label](https://github.com/openshift/cluster-ingress-operator/blob/a6c16b7eefe6d7045f3109cd265c4e891f5791ef/pkg/operator/controller/ingress/deployment.go#L569) that the Ingress Operator would otherwise set by default on Deployments.

 - Even when users need to add just one extra worker, require them to add yet another worker so they could just form a compact 3-node cluster where all nodes are both workers and control-plane nodes.
 This kind of topology is already